1949 All-Big Seven Conference football team

-The 1949 All-Big Six Conference football team consists of American football players chosen by various organizations for All-Big Six Conference teams for the 1949 college football season.
+The 1949 All-Big Seven Conference football team consists of American football players chosen by various organizations for All-Big Six Conference teams for the 1949 college football season.
 The selectors for the 1949 season included the Associated Press (AP) and United Press (UP).
 Players who were the consensus first-team selection of both the AP and UP are shown in bold.